FourierFlows/FourierFlows.jl/docs/src/contributing.md

 ## Documentation

-All PRs that introduces new features or new modules should be accompanied with appropriate docstrings and documentation.
+All PRs that introduce new features or new modules should be accompanied with appropriate docstrings and documentation.
 Writing documentation strings is really important to make sure others use your functionality properly.
 Didn't write new functions?
 That's fine, but be sure that the documentation for the code you touched is still in great shape.
 It is not uncommon